mrhavens/openmaint_docker/README.md

   </a>
 </div>

+### TL;DR

+An uncomplicated and hassle free openMAINT installation solution for any system that can run Docker.

 ### What is openMAINT?

 openMAINT (https://www.openmaint.org/) is a web based Property & Facility Management application that is fully open source.
 It is used for managing fixed and transferable physical assets such as buildings and furniture, along with related maintenance.